 Iron Language Reference

-Complete guide to the Iron programming language — a compiled, strongly-typed language designed for game development.
+Complete guide to the Iron programming language — a compiled, strongly-typed language built for clarity, legibility, and performance.

 Overview

-Iron is a compiled, performant programming language focused on game development.
+Iron is a compiled, performant programming language focused on clarity, legibility, and performance.
 It compiles to C and produces native standalone binaries.

 Philosophy